MCGitHub15/zepptchi/README.md

 # zepptchi
 Where fitness meets nostalgic fun!

+zepptchi, a tomogachi based game app on your wrist!
+Made for CalHacks 10.0 Hackathon project for ZEPP OS created by Cal State East Bay Students Aneesh Pradhan, Brandon Sandoval Sanchez , Nicholas Ferreira, and Nicholas Ferreira (Table 131).

 ## Inspiration:
 The inspiration for this project was finding a way to incentivize healthy activity.
 While the watch shows people data like steps taken and calories burned, that alone doesn't encourage many people to exercise.
 By making the app, we hope to make exercise into a game that people look forward to doing rather than something they dread.